- Sulawesi: Getting to Tanjung Bira

 - Selayar Island: A Hidden Paradise Off the Coast of Tanjung Bira, Sulawesi

 - Makassar: 5 Halal Foods You Must Try

 - Experience the Best of South Sulawesi: Full Itinerary

 Tanjung Bira is a cape located in the south-eastern side of Sulawesi, Indonesia.
 It is a popular destination for local tourists and families alike to enjoy few kilometres of white sandy beach.
 Tanjung Bira Beach is the main attraction where locals usually stay.
 One of the most famous and probably the most expensive resort in Tanjung Bira is Amatoa Resort.
 It was the pictures at this resort that my friend showed me that drew us to this place.
 We immediately decided to go there!
-Unfortunately though, the price to stay in this resort was too expensive for our pockets and we thought we could do so much more with that money other than staying for few nights in the resort.
+Unfortunately, though, the price to stay in this resort was too expensive for our pockets and we thought we could do so much more with that money other than staying for few nights in the resort.
 That's when we tried to see other options.
 Better options.

 Tucked away at the end of the cape is Bara Beach.
-This beach is a perfect place for travelers who want to avoid crowds.
+This beach is a perfect place for travellers who want to avoid crowds.
 It is much cleaner and quieter compared to Bira Beach.
-It has less options when it comes to accommodations, proving that this beach is still quite undeveloped.
-Its location is not secluded, allowing you to stay connected to the Internet and write your blogs, while offering you peacefulness and calmness that you may not get in Bira.
+It has fewer options when it comes to accommodations, proving that this beach is still quite undeveloped.
+Its location is not secluded, allowing you to stay connected to the Internet and write your blogs while offering you peacefulness and calmness that you may not get in Bira.
 The accommodations around this place are also more affordable than the Amatoa Resort.
 Bira and Bara Beach are both connected during low tides, so you can definitely opt to walk from one beach to another.